10 Best Dumbbell Back Exercises To Build Mass and Strength

 • The lower back muscles take a long time to recuperate; therefore, heavy deadlifts should only be done once a week.

-• Go full range of motion and keep the form correct.
+• Go with the full range of motion and keep the form correct.

 3. Dumbbell Shrug